 A. Pressing the Fast Stop push button opens the circuit between terminals 22 (-V unreg.) and 3 (Fast Stop) causing the output frequency to ramp to minimum frequency as quickly as possible regardless of the time setting of the Deceleration Ramp Potentiometer.
-If optional Dynamic Braking is used, the minimum ramp time will be 1 second for 60 Hertz operation (2 seconds for 120 Hertz).
-If DB is not used, the minimum ramp time will be determined by the load inertia.
+If optional Dynamic Braking or Regenerative

+Braking is used, the minimum ramp time will be 1 second for 60 Hertz operation (2 seconds for 120 Hertz).
+If DB or REGEN are not used, the minimum ramp time will be determined by the load inertia.

-- B. When the output frequency reaches minimum, the electronic circuitry will pulse the SCR in parallel with RCR and DRR causing them to drop out. - C The controller is now stopped.
+- B. When the output frequency reaches minimum, the electronic circuitry will pulse the SCR in parallel with RCR and DRR causing them to drop out. - C. The controller is now stopped.